Blog

 Factors that affect menu pricing and profitability

 • Customer preference: What dishes do customers in your target demographic seek out?
-If a certain dish is trending (think back to the avocado toast or rainbow bagel crazes), you can likely get away with charging more.
+If a certain dish is trending (think back to the avocado toast or rainbow bagel crazes), you may get away with charging more.
 Perennial crowd favorites are also worth more to customers, and can bring potential for an upcharge.

 Creating a winning restaurant menu pricing strategy

-It takes skill, knowledge, and foresight to price your restaurant's menu appropriately.
-Often, this is a trial-and-error process, requiring you to experiment with customers' responses to different price points.
-Customers are used to seeing prices go up, as long as the fluctuations aren’t too drastic.
-When you hit the sweet spot between margins and customer perception, you’ll be ready to celebrate success and repeat customers.
+Every restaurant has its own varying costs, customer bases, and geographies.
+Don’t be afraid to try different approaches until you find one that works for you.
+Customers are used to seeing prices go up, as long as the fluctuations aren’t dramatic.
+When you hit the sweet spot between margins and customer sentiment, you’ll be ready to celebrate success and repeat customers.

-If you’re looking to further expand your customer base and boost your profits, consider partnering with DoorDash to build an online storefront or offer self-delivery.
 Learn more about our suite of products and how you can get started.

 Author